naseeraslam/tech-blogs/git-auto-complete/README.md

 As developers, we all know the importance of efficiency and productivity in our daily tasks.
-For those of us using Git on macOS, I have a valuable tip that can significantly boost your Git workflow – enabling Git tab autocomplete! 🚀
+For those of us using Git on macOS or a Linux, I have a valuable tip that can significantly boost your Git workflow – enabling Git tab autocomplete! 🚀

 ### What is Git Tab Autocomplete?